-Last weekend, I finished up a marathon year of decluttering as the 52-Week Decluttering Challenge came to a close.
+Last weekend, I finished a marathon year of decluttering as I completed the final task in the 52-Week Decluttering Challenge.
 And what a year it was!
-Today, I’ll wrap things up by looking back on what I learned and accomplished during the year—including my final decluttering tally.
-Then, I’ll share five easy steps to help you get started with your own decluttering challenge.
+Today, I look back on what I learned and accomplished during the year—including my final decluttering tally.
+And if you’re ready for your own decluttering challenge, my five easy steps will help you get started.

 About the 52-Week Decluttering Challenge